staging-951d-madcitymultimedia/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-from-hoppscotch.md

 Hoppscotch is an open-source API development ecosystem used for testing APIs.
 Postman can import collection and environment files exported from Hoppscotch.

-## Import from Hoppscotch
+## Export files from Hoppscotch

-To import Hoppscotch files into Postman, do the following:
+To export files from Hoppscotch, do the following:

+1. In Hoppscotch, select the **More** icon next to a collection or environment.
+1. Select **Export** or **Export as JSON**.
+By default, Hoppscotch exports files to your Downloads directory.

+## Import Hoppscotch files to Postman

 1. In Postman, select **Import > Migrate to Postman > Other API Clients**.
 1. Select **files** or **folder**, then select the files or folder you want to import.